 - U.S. application Ser.
 No. 10/878,926, “Systems and Methods for Deriving and Using an Interaction Profile,” filed on Jun.
 28, 2004

-The processes in this patent application for generating query refinements is fairly detailed, and my overview covers a good portion of it, but not the whole thing.
+The processes in this patent application for generating Query Revisions is fairly detailed, and my overview covers a good portion of it, but not the whole thing.

-Query refinements suggested for some terms by the search engine may also point to what the search engine may think about certain queries, and may be worth exploring if you identify some terms to optimize a page of a site for, and the search engine serves query refinements for those terms.
+Query Revisions suggested for some terms by the search engine may also point to what the search engine may think about certain queries, and may be worth exploring if you identify some terms to optimize a page of a site for, and the search engine serves Query Revisions for those terms.